yenchunnnn/personal-website/content/post/2024-01-27-cleaning-data-in-postgresql-databases/index.en.md

 </div>

-However, while this representation provides all of the information that we want, *the `violation_code` and `issuing_agency` pairs are repeated throughout the results.*
+The result shows the `violation_code` and `issuing_agency` pairs are repeated throughout the outcomes, ending up with 93 rows!

-### Using FILTER to create pivot table
+### With a pivot table

-Using the `FILTER` clause to produce results in a pivot table format.
-This improved presentation of the data can more easily be used in the report for parking violations issued by each of the four agencies of interest.
+To generate the results in a pivot table format, we will use the `FILTER` clause.
+It is now easier to present the parking violation by agency for all four with this modified data format.

 ```sql